BasilNjoga/alx-backend/README.md

-This is a repository on alx backend concepts
+This is a an assignments on backend exercises